Top 10 Stock Brokers in India

 10. Motilal Oswal

-A full-service broker with 900,000+ clients, Motilal Oswal provides portfolio management, research-based recommendations and counselling, although high service fees can affect its comprehensive expansion.
+Motilal Oswal is a full-service broker with 900,000+ clients that provides portfolio management, research-based recommendations and counselling, although high service fees can affect its comprehensive expansion.

 Features: